TITLE 77: PUBLIC HEALTH

 Addition − any construction attached to the original building that increases the area or cubic content of the building.

-Adequate − enough in either quantity or quality, as determined by a reasonable person familiar with the professional standards of the subject under review, to meet the needs of the residents of a facility under the particular set of circumstances in existence at the time of review.
+Adequate or Satisfactory or Sufficient − enough in either quantity or quality, as determined by a reasonable person familiar with the professional standards of the subject under review, to meet the needs of the residents of a facility under the particular set of circumstances in existence at the time of review.

-Administrative Warning − a notice to a facility issued by the Department under Section 300.277 of this Part and Section 3-303.2 of the Act, which indicates that a situation, condition, or practice in the facility violates the Act or the Department's rules, but is not a Type AA, Type A, Type B, or Type C violation.
+Administrative Warning − a notice to a facility issued by the Department under Section 300.277 of this Part and Section 3-303.2 of the Act that indicates that a situation, condition, or practice in the facility violates the Act or the Department's rules, but is not a Type AA, Type A, Type B, or Type C violation.

 Advocate − a person who represents the rights and interests of an individual as though they were the person's own, in order to realize the rights to which the individual is entitled, obtain needed services, and remove barriers to meeting the individual's needs.